hrutvika-02/SpatialRegionPartitioning/README.md

 This repository contains two Jupyter notebooks implementing the Spatial Partitioning algorithm (PRRP) and its improved version (PRRP-I).
 Both algorithms aim to partition spatial datasets efficiently while considering cardinality constraints.
 The shapefile used for experimentation is also included in the repository.

+## PRRP
+The PRRP_version.ipynb file implements the P-Regionalization through Recursive Partitioning algorithm (PRRP).
+You can run this notebook to explore the algorithm's implementation and results on the provided dataset.

+## PRRP-I
+The PRRP-I_version.ipynb file implements the improved version of the algorithm (PRRP-I).
+It modifies the PRRP algorithm by introducing cardinality constraints for each region.
+Run this notebook to compare the performance of the improved algorithm with the original.

 ## Repository Structure

 The repository consists of the following files and directories: